TRAVEL GUIDE TO PAXI

 PHOTOS OF PAXI / SHARE YOUR EXPERIENCES

-Explore Paxi island through the lens of the talented members of Greeka community.
+Explore Paxi island through the lens of the talented members on Greeka community.

 The only way to reach the island is by ferry.
-There are ferries to Paxi from Corfu and from Igoumenitsa port, in the mainland.
+There are ferries from Corfu and from Igoumenitsa port, in the mainland.
 The closest airport to Paxi is on Corfu island.

 HIGHLIGHTS: BEST THINGS TO DO

-Discover the best things to do in Paxi!
-From Paxi sightseeing to activities, we give you the best recommendations for the ultimate Paxi holidays experience!
+Discover the highlights of Paxi!
+From sightseeing to activities, we give you the best recommendations for the ultimate holiday experience!
+You can also view the best things to do.

 Gaios is the capital and main port of Paxi.
 This is a lovely place with traditional style and lush greenery.
 The waterfront of Gaios is lined up with fish taverns and cafeterias.